sphinx-doc/sphinx/doc/config.rst

 Options for QtHelp output
 --------------------------

-These options influence QtHelp output.
+These options influence qthelp output.
+As this builder derives from the HTML builder, the HTML options also apply where appropriate.

 .. confval:: qthelp_basename